 see our updated English Proficiency Policy.

-For Departure of a J-1, please complete the J-1 Departure Form.
+For the Departure of a J-1, please complete the J-1 Departure Form.